-If you’re occasionally unable to control your bladder, you might have urinary incontinence.
-“Many women choose to stay at home because they fear having an accident,” says Steven Bernstein, MD, a urologist and bladder care specialist at the Fairview Center for Bladder Control.
-“You should you know that most women don’t have to live with that fear – with treatment, urinary incontinence can often be cured!”
+Bladder problems often take on our daily lives.
+“Many women choose to stay at home and avoid social outings because they fear having an accident,” says Steven Bernstein, MD, a urologist and bladder care specialist.
+“You should know most women don’t have to live with that fear – with treatment, urinary incontinence can often be cured!”

 - Stress incontinence – leakage that occurs with cough, laugh or sneeze